DocteurSEO/react-recoil-sass/README.md

-## User interface with Reactjs, Recoiljs and Firebase
+##  Reactjs, Recoiljs, sass and Firebase blueprint .

+a quick-start kit with react and recoil js for global stats management, sass for the css and firebase for the data

 ### launch the application